aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 2.
 Adding Authentication

-TODO Describe what this section will create, why, and how it fits into Amplify's value set.
+In this section, you will add Authentication using social providers such as Amazon, Facebook, and Google to restrict routes & data from anonymous users.

 ## Step 1.
 Setup Social Providers